A Message from Mayor Onderko

 I recently retired to devote more time to solving some of Manville’s problems.
 I worked in the private sector for 33 years in corporate finance.
 In a world driven by profit and loss statements, when your revenues decline corrective actions must be taken to remain profitable and to stay in business.
 Everyone is aware Manville has lost revenues with the recent buyout of Blue Acres homes.
 But many may not be aware we have already begun to take necessary corrective actions.

 We outsourced our municipal court to Hillsborough via a shared services agreement and saved over $100,000 in the 2016 budget.
-With a recent retirement of a DPW worker, we are simply not
+With a recent retirement of a DPW worker, we are simply not back filling the position resulting in another $100,000 savings.
+All other vacant positions will be re-evaluated for their absolute need.
+Our old business administrator retired late last year and we saved money utilizing Jersey Professional Management on a

 As residents took advantage of a depressed real estate market in Manville, they became comfortable with the notion that the appeal would last forever and that is simply not the case.
 The intent of any reevaluation is to bring everyone’s home up to 100% of fair market value.
 If you feel the new market value of your home is still set too high, you have every right to appeal your property taxes based on the new 2016 assessment by the April 1st, 2017 deadline.

 We are also looking into becoming the 16th town out of 21 towns in Somerset County to enter into a yearly assessment program where 20% of the town will be reassessed each year for a rolling 5 years which will enable market value adjustments to be made to the entire town.
-In the
+In the past that type of

 For those residents who never filed a tax appeal, I believe the 2016 tax increase is significantly less than the increase felt by those who previously appealed.
 I’m told that in a typical reassessment program